sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/datastore.md

 When you disable the PostgreSQL event store, event data cuts over from PostgreSQL to etcd, which results in a loss of recent event history.
 No restarts or Sensu backend configuration changes are required to disable the PostgreSQL event store.

+### Upgrading PostgreSQL

+When upgrading PostgreSQL, we recommend following [PostgreSQL's upgrade instructions][pg_upgrade] for your particular version of PostgreSQL.

 ## Datastore specification

 ### Top-level attributes